jonasacres/chainmail/PROTOCOL.md

 struct cm_record_ref {
   cm_hash record_hash;       // hash of the record being referenced
-  int64 size;                // size of record, in bytes, including record header cm_type type;              // record type enumeration }
+  cm_hash creator;           // hash of identity record of user creating this record int64 size;                // size of record, in bytes, including record header cm_type type;              // record type enumeration }

 struct cm_record_header {
   int64 timestamp;           // timestamp of block signature, in seconds since 1970-01-01 00:00:00 -0000
-  cm_hash creator;           // hash of identity record of user creating this record cm_hash authority;         // hash of credential or other record granting authority to this user to create this record cm_type type;              // record type enumeration
+  cm_type type;              // record type enumeration
+  cm_hash author_guid;       // Author GUID, as specified in author's identity record. cm_hash author_pkey_hash;  // Hash of author public key used to sign this record.

   cm_hash payload_hash;      // hash of the payload of this record (all bytes of the record excluding this header) int64 payload_size;        // payload size, in bytes